What you can do

 Each year, people from all over Australia including local governments, schools, organisations, universities, workplaces, and communities come together to host activities or take action to end poverty.

-- lectures, debates, workshops and conferences
+- online lectures, debates, workshops and conferences

-- meal services, fund-raisers and religious services
+- meal services, online fundraisers and religious services

 Tell people about poverty

-- You could organise a talk or presentation by someone who has experienced the effects of poverty or worked closely with someone who has done so.
+- You could organise an online talk or presentation by someone who has experienced the effects of poverty or worked closely with someone who has done so.
 For example, this could include a client of a welfare organisation, a Big Issue seller, a welfare or health worker or someone from an overseas aid project.